-Please define the objectives you want your organisation and your consortium to achieve by implementing Key Action 1 mobility activities.
+Please define the objectives your organisation wants to achieve by implementing Key Action 1 mobility activities.

-Your objectives should be concrete, realistic, and should represent a real benefit for the participating organisations.
-Make sure to link them to the needs and challenges that the organisations in your consortium are facing.
-If you have attached any strategic documents as explained in the 'Background' section, you should make sure that relevant objectives stated in those documents are translated to your Erasmus Plan in this section.
+Your objectives should be concrete, realistic, and should represent a real benefit for your organisation.
+Make sure to link them to the needs of your organisation and its learners.
+If you have attached any strategic documents as explained in the 'Background' section, you should make sure that relevant objectives from those documents are translated to your Erasmus Plan in this section.
 If needed, you can repeat information from your earlier answers, or simply refer to them as part of your explanations for defined objectives.

-If your accreditation is approved, your progress towards achieving the Erasmus Plan objectives will form a part of the evaluation of the activities you implement.
-Therefore, you need to choose objectives that are possible to track and explain how you are going to evaluate your progress.
+If your accreditation is approved, your progress towards achieving the Erasmus Plan objectives will form a part of the evaluation of Erasmus activities you implement.
+Therefore, you need to choose objectives that are possible to track and you need to explain how you are going to evaluate your progress.
 You can specify between one and ten objectives.